 Step 1: Open the Puppy Love Cut File.
 Check the size of the dogs to make sure they are the proper size for your water bottle.
 Click “Make It” and follow the instructions on your screen.
 Make sure to set the cutting material to the type of vinyl that you are using.
 Load the mat into the machine and cut.

 Step 2: Weed your vinyl, removing the excess vinyl around your design, leaving just your design behind on the cutting mat.

 Step 3: Use transfer tape to transfer each piece of your design to your water bottle.

 Voila!
 You are done!
 You have an adorable DIY Puppy Love Water Bottle that took 10 minutes or less to make!

 Want to see the fun family friendly projects my friends made?

-Need supplies to make all your amazing Cricut (or Silhouette) creations?
+Need HTV, Vinyl and other craft supplies to make all your amazing Cricut (or Silhouette) creations?
 Click here for the best prices on Cricut cutting machines, bundles, iron-On, vinyl, cardstock and more!